jamesrbedwell/tic-tac-or-toe/README.md

     - [ ] headings etc.
     - [ ] inputs for player names

+#STYLES BROKEN DOWN

+- [ ] Create 3 100% divs, with buttons that link back and forward with a transition.

+#EXTRA HTML/JS

+- [ ] Input for players to put in their names
+- [ ] Option to choose their tokens
+- [ ] Grid where they can drag their tokens over to the board
+- [ ] Once square dropped in, no longer droppable!

 - [ ] Create an option to allow players to insert usernames.